-Muskellunge and Northern pike are close relatives from the genus Esox but are different species with unique markings and distributions.
+Muskellunge and Northern pike are close relatives of the genus Esox but are different species with unique markings and distributions.

 The lobes of the muskellunge caudal (tail) fin reach a sharper point, while those of the northern pike are rounded broadly.
 The best way to tell a muskie from a northern pike is by its markings.
 Even though the markings can vary greatly, the markings on a muskellunge will always be darker than the rest of its body.
 Pikes’ markings will always be lighter than their bodies.

 Both northern pike and muskellunge thrive in and around the Great Lakes.
-Anglers can catch pike in most of North America as far south as Oklahoma and Arkansas.
+Anglers can catch pike in most North America as far south as Oklahoma and Arkansas.
 They live from the northwest of Alaska to Labrador in eastern Canada.
 They also live beyond North America in the northern range around the world.
 The muskie distributions are more limited.
 They live from the Great Lakes down the Appalachian Mountains to Georgia.

 The Tiger Muskellunge

 The tiger muskellunge, or tiger muskie, is a usually sterile carnivorous fish.
 The tiger muskellunge is the hybrid offspring of a true female muskie and a male northern pike.
 This tiger muskie fish multiplies almost 1.5 times faster than the true muskellunge.
 It lives in freshwater, and populations range from Canada, the Northeast, and the Midwest United States.

 Tiger muskellunge are stocked in some waters but rare in the wild.
-Like other hybrid fish species, tiger muskellunge grow faster, stronger, and is less susceptible to disease than the parent fish.
+Like other hybrid fish species, tiger muskellunge grow faster, stronger, and less susceptible to disease than the parent fish.

 The main prey of tiger muskellunge is small birds.
 The tiger muskie is a popular sport fish that reaches 50 inches in length and is difficult to catch.
 The lure size should depend on the density of weeds in the area or the water depth you are fishing.
 In open water, larger lures such as Jointed Rapalas, Ziggy Lures, Willy Lures, Large Mepps Bucktails, Muskie Plugs, large spinnerbaits, or long shallow running Rapalas are best.